HectiqAI/hectiqai.github.io/_posts/2020-02-16-voxmedia-collab.md

           </p>
         </blockquote>
         <p>
         	This little piece of information (you’re shopping for a pair of shoes) is actually quite valuable.
 Ad networks collect all these data about you for ad retargeting.
-Next time they see you online, they can show you the ad specially tailored for you (spoiler: it may involve shoes).
+Next time they see you online, they can show you the ad specially tailored for you (spoiler: it involves shoes).
         </p>
         <p>
         	Usage of third-party cookies raises serious concerns for user privacy.
 The good news is that the days of third-party cookies are counted.
         </p>
 				<p>
 					With new regulation in place like General Data Protection Regulation in Europe (GPDR) and the new California Consumer Privacy Act (CCPA), usage of third-party cookies will become essentially illegal.
 One of the key aspects of those regulations is the right to be forgotten:
 				</p>